kcaisley/kcaisley/electronics/sensor.md

 # Masks

-Wafer are like 200-300mm nowaways, but only processing Older wafer are 16in (40mm), which is only used by small foundaries with outdated tech A mask is used for a single die area, and the light is sclaed down by a factor of about 10.
+Wafer are like 200-300mm nowadays, but only processing Older wafer are 16in (40mm), which is only used by small foundaries with outdated tech A mask is used for a single die area, and the light is scaled down by a factor of about 10.
 Then the mask/reticle are stepped across the wafer, which is typically the bottle neck in manufacturing, as other processing steps are often wafer-wide.

 # Sensors mechanical